liferay/liferay-frontend-projects/README.md

 Ignoring module versions
 ======
-Setting `ignoreVersions` property of the config will ignore the `@major.minor.path` version qualifier in a module name to allow for a more lenient module name match in scenarios where undisclosed security vulnerabilities can lead to a security leak if versions are exposed to the loader configuration.
+Setting `ignoreModuleVersion` property of the config will ignore the `@major.minor.path` version qualifier in a module name to allow for a more lenient module name match in scenarios where undisclosed security vulnerabilities can lead to a security leak if versions are exposed to the loader configuration.